serilog/serilog-sinks-opentelemetry/README.md

 You may also want to set the protocol explicitly.
 The supported values
 are:

-- `OtlpProtocol.GrpcProtobuf`: Sends a protobuf representation of the OpenTelemetry Logs over a gRPC connection.
+- `OtlpProtocol.Grpc`: Sends a protobuf representation of the OpenTelemetry Logs over a gRPC connection.
 - `OtlpProtocol.HttpProtobuf`: Sends a protobuf representation of the OpenTelemetry Logs over an HTTP connection.